imvicencio/MCW-Microservices-architecture/Whiteboard design session/WDS trainer guide - Microservices architecture.md

 ## Customer quote (to be read back to the attendees at the end)

 "Docker is a compelling technology that allow us to build lightweight, autonomous and portable microservices that run on top of Linux or Windows.
-In the other hand, Service Fabric provides so much to support deployment, compute utilization, health monitoring and recovery -- we could leverage the same team while increasing the size of our solution and feature set!"
+On the other hand, Service Fabric provides so much to support deployment, compute utilization, health monitoring and recovery -- we could leverage the same team while increasing the size of our solution and feature set!"

 Steve Dormer, CIO at Contoso Events